grem11n/awesome-it-communities-ua/CONTRIBUTING.md

 ## Dead Link Policy

 We check all links are valid with the awesome [awesome_bot](https://github.com/dkhamsing/awesome_bot).
 If links die, we remove them - this saves time for the maintainers, and ensures awesome links.
 We'd be happy to accept PRs to re-add new links.

+Thanks to all [contributors](https://github.com/grem11n/awesome-it-communities-ua/graphs/contributors), you're awesome and this list wouldn't be possible without you!